- 5-day Highlands and Isle of Skye trip from Edinburgh

 Leaving Edinburgh we head north to the ancient capital of Stirling and the site of the Battle of Stirling Bridge.
 Here there are stunning views towards the impressive Castle and towering Wallace Monument.
 Next stop is Doune with an optional visit to its Castle, famously featured in the movie ‘Monty Python and the Holy Grail’.
 Get a picture with Hamish the Hairy Coo as we enter the Trossachs, where the Highlands begin.
 Our journey takes us through wild Rannoch Moor and into brooding Glencoe, site of the massacre of 1692.
 We head through some beautiful scenery, past the Isles of the Dead and onto Oban, a stunning west coast fishing port.

 The start of the day is spent exploring Skye.
 Highlights include the mysterious Quiraing, Kilt Rock and some of Skye's extraordinary geological scenery.
 Returning to the mainland, we cross the Skye Bridge and visit the most photographed castle in Scotland, the famous stronghold Eilean Donan Castle (used in the film "Highlander”).
-We wind our way into along the Great Glen to infamous Loch Ness, home of Nessie.
-Where you can look for the monster before we dock at Inverness, our home for the night.
+We wind our way into along the Great Glen to infamous Loch Ness, home of Nessie before docking at Inverness, our home for the night.

 I had an absolutely lovely time on this trip.
 The weather was cooperating (only rained for about 5 minutes), we had a great driver, Keith, and the scenery was absolutely FANTASTIC.
 On Skye, I sat awestruck and teary-eyed most of the time, it was just so beautiful.
 We had booked the B and B accommodation and all of them were great.
 Close to the town centre, great hosts and spacious rooms.